snowskeleton/resume-showcase-excerpts/README.md

 # Portfolio
 Welcome to my portfolio.
 As you may expect with a portfolio, this is a collection of my more well-rounded projects, with short exerpts explaining a bit about each one.
-So,without further adieu....
+So, without further adieu....

 # I Got Gas
 https://github.com/snowskeleton/I-Got-Gas